balderdashy/sails-docs/concepts/ORM/model-settings.md

 | `drop`                    | wipe/drop ALL my data and rebuild models every time I lift Sails

+> Keep in mind that when using the `alter` or `drop` strategies, any manual changes you have made to your database since the last time you lifted your app may be lost.
+This includes things like custom indexes, foreign key constraints, column order and comments.
+In general, tables created by auto-migrations are not guaranteed to be consistent regarding any details of your physical database columns besides setting the column name, type (including character set / encoding if specified) and uniqueness.

 ##### Can I use auto-migrations in production?

 The `drop` and `alter` auto-migration strategies in Sails exist as a feature for your convenience during development, and when running automated tests.  **They are not designed to be used with data you care about.**  Please take care to never use `drop` or `alter` with a production dataset.
 In fact, as a failsafe to help protect you from doing this inadvertently, any time you lift your app [in a production environment](http://sailsjs.com/documentation/reference/configuration/sails-config#?sailsconfigenvironment), Sails _always_ uses `migrate: 'safe'`, no matter what you have configured.